brikteknologier/seraph-model/README.md

 Adds a uniqueness constraint to the database that makes sure `keyName` has a unique value for any nodes labelled as this kind of model.
 If the constraint already exists, no changes are made.

+**Note**: If you do not specify a callback, this mode will be set only on the seraph-model client.
+No constraint will be added to the database.

 See the [using a unique key](#unique-key) section for more information and examples.